 Manifold

 Manifolds are separate sets of pipes that connect to the cylinder head and carry the air-fuel mixture and exhaust gases.
-To be able to withstand the high temperature of exhaust gases, it is typically made of cast iron.
+Cast iron typically forms the manifold to withstand the high temperature of exhaust gases.
 It comprises the carburetor flange, intake manifold flange for the tailpipe, throttle body flange, and air intake flange.

 Intake Manifold